G-EDM/G-EDM-v1-deprecated/README.md

 # Donations

-    * Developement is not always as fast as it could if you're poor.
+    * Developement is not always as fast as it could be if you're poor.
 You want to donate something?
     * Paypal: paypal.me/gedmdev
     * Bitcoin: bc1q9akp00a5hceh9n3jc9wfttxuwuk9c7da0sqkr8
     * Donations will be used for yoga stress relief sessions with joss sticks, thai massages, medication, therapy and burnout treatment